XpectraNet/xnet-langgraph/README.md

 **LangGraph × XpectraNet × ComposeDB**

-This demo showcases how autonomous agents can mint, transform, align, and resolve symbolic insights using the XpectraNet Insight Lifecycle Protocol — with persistent graph memory stored on ComposeDB and identity secured via Ceramic.
+This demo showcases how autonomous agents can mint, transform, align, and resolve symbolic insights using the XpectraNet Protocol — with persistent graph memory stored on ComposeDB and identity secured via Ceramic.

 It demonstrates a full-stack cognition flow: